mrl5/vulner/crates/cpe-tag/README.md

 ## About

-`cpe-tag` provides interface that can be used for obtaining **A VALID AND EXISTING** CPE for given package, software or technology system.
+`cpe-tag` provides interface that can be used for obtaining **A VALID AND EXISTING** CPEs for given package, software or technology system.

 ## CVEs, CPEs, WTFs